DoStini/feup-lbaw/README.md

 ###  1. Installation

-Release version of the source code: https://git.fe.up.pt/lbaw/lbaw2122/lbaw2116/-/tree/PA Full Docker command to test the group's Docker Hub image using the DBM database.
+Release version of the source code: https://git.fe.up.pt/lbaw/lbaw2122/lbaw2116/-/tree/PA

 Make sure the [env](https://git.fe.up.pt/lbaw/lbaw2122/lbaw2116/-/blob/main/.env) file contains the following credentials in order to be able to receive live notifications using Pusher, checkout with Paypal and emails.